grpc/proposal/L82-core-event-engine.md

 ## Abstract

-This work replaces gRPC Core's iomgr with a public interface for custom, pluggable implementations which we're calling EventEngines.
-EventEngines are tasked with providing all cross-platform I/O, task execution, and DNS resolution functionality for gRPC Core and its wrapped languages.
+This work replaces gRPC Core's iomgr with a public interface for custom, pluggable implementations that we're calling EventEngines.
+EventEngines are tasked with providing all I/O, task execution, and DNS resolution functionality in a platform-agnostic way for gRPC Core and its wrapped languages.

 Unlike the current polling model where threads are borrowed from the application, EventEngines will bring their own polling and callback execution threads.
-This public API will make it easier to integrate gRPC into external event loops, it will support siloing events between gRPC channels and servers, and it will provide another way to support the C++ Callback API.
+This public API will make it easier to integrate gRPC into external event loops, it will support siloing events between gRPC channels and servers, and it will provide better performance for the C++ Callback API.

 ## Background